Frank Ereaut

-Early years
+Early life

 Ereaut was born in London, the son of Herbert Parker Ereaut (who predeceased him having been killed in active service in 1918) and May Julia Cobbold.
 Ereaut was the grandson of James J Ereaut, a Connétable of St Saviour.

 Ereaut was educated at Victoria College Prep School in Jersey, Tormore Preparatory School in Deal and Cranleigh School.
 He was a Kitchener Scholar at Exeter College, Oxford.
 During the Second World War, he served in the Royal Army Service Corps, attaining the rank of captain.

 Legal career

 Ereaut was called to the English and Jersey Bars in 1947.

 He was appointed HM Solicitor General in 1958 and HM Attorney General in 1962.

+Judicial appointments

-Appointment as Deputy Bailiff came in 1969 and he became Bailiff of Jersey in 1975, succeeding Sir Robert Le Masurier.
+Appointment as Deputy Bailiff came in 1969 and he became Bailiff in 1975, succeeding Sir Robert Le Masurier.

 His time as a Crown Officer coincided with Jersey's negotiations with the United Kingdom Government about the constitutional implications for Jersey of the United Kingdom's accession to the European Economic Community.

 He was described as 'the gentlest of gentlemen'.